multixscale/cvmfs-tutorial-hpc-best-practices/docs/configuration_hpc.md

 ## Worker nodes without CernVM-FS

-The last scenario that we cover here is for HPC systems that do not have the CernVM-FS client component installed on the worker nodes, for example because the system administrators are to willing to install, configure, and maintain a CernVM-FS installation.
+The last scenario that we cover here is for HPC systems that do not have the CernVM-FS client component installed on the worker nodes, for example because the system administrators are not willing to install, configure, and maintain a CernVM-FS installation.

 Though less ideal than a native installaton of CernVM-FS, solutions to make CernVM-FS repositories accessible